 In line with our comprehensive approach to mental health, our Schools and Community Outreach team offers early-intervention services aimed at enhancing the emotional and psychological well-being of young people.
 These include keynote addresses and mental health-focused workshops conducted in school and community settings, webinars for parents and carers, and training sessions for school staff.

-Carol is passionate about supporting young people and their families to have better lives, through improved resilience and confidence to support enhanced wellbeing.
+Carol is passionate about supporting young people and their families to have better lives, through improved resilience and confidence to support enhanced well-being.
 A seasoned senior executive with experience across a broad range of sectors domestically and internationally, she has volunteered for many years leading programs and initiatives that support youth.
-As CEO, Carol brings together her passion for improving young people’s wellbeing with her extensive business experience, focussing on driving strategy and enabling us to support more young people and families.
+As CEO, Carol brings together her passion for improving young people’s well-being with her extensive business experience, focussing on driving strategy and enabling us to support more young people and families.

 Carol is a Graduate of the Australian Institute of Company Directors, holds an Executive MBA from AGSM, is a qualified Chartered Accountant and has a Bachelor of Commerce. https://www.linkedin.com/in/carolasimpson/